sr-murthy/oedtools/README.md

 `oedtools` is a command-line OED file validation and query toolkit for the <a href="https://github.com/Simplitium/OED" target="_blank">Simplitium OED</a> (re)insurance exposure data format.

-**Note**: the OED version that this repository and package are pinned to 1.0.3.
+**Note**: the OED version that this repository and package are pinned to is 1.0.3.

 The main features currently include